In case you couldn’t work it out from Twitter, Lindsay and I were at the European Communication Summit in Brussels last week.

 Even by the standards of professional communicators, we had some unusually strong entries and were really impressed by what people came up with virtually on their spot.

 Although it was a tough call in the end we gave the prize to Abdallah Touqan for his description of Dubizzle, the company where he heads up communications.

 What clinched his win was his arresting and imaginative use of numbers, examples (e.g. Egyptians having the equivalent of Swedish GDP in unused goods in their homes) and enthusiastic but measured delivery.
 He also managed to convey Dubizzle as a ‘movement’ in the ‘collaborative economy’ rather than just being a company, which was very effective.

 He was just a great spokesperson in terms of content and style.
-Have a look for yourself here.

 Well done to everyone who took part and we hope you enjoyed it.

 - Why Macron won: the Media Coach lens - May 8, 2017

 - The Art of the Quote: Sizzle with Care - March 24, 2017